BIIE-DeepIR/ot-handler/README.md

 )
 ```

+### Accessing the log files

+In the same folder where you find `liquid_handler.py` you will also find the .log file, `opentrons.log` which contains information about the last run.
+If something goes wrong, be sure to preserve this log file for troubleshooting.

 ### Connecting to the OT-2

 - **WiFi Connection**: It is generally not recommended to connect the OT-2 to WiFi in the ETH network.
 If necessary, follow the instructions in [opentrons_connection.md](./opentrons_connection.md).